How the Flywheel Killed HubSpot's Funnel

 Other models think of customers as an outcome — nothing more, nothing less.
-All of the energy you spent acquiring that customer is wasted, leaving you at square one.
+All the energy you spend acquiring that customer is wasted, leaving you at square one.

 With the flywheel, you use the momentum of your happy customers to drive referrals and repeat sales.
 Basically, your business keeps spinning.

 This isn’t a marketing ploy.
 We’re not debating jargon.
 And we’re definitely not redefining the same process.

 When you think about your business as a flywheel, you make different decisions and adjust your strategy.
 To show you what we mean, let us first explain how the flywheel works.

 As we mentioned above, the amount of energy, or momentum, your flywheel has depends on three things: